I find laptop monitors dysfunctional due to their small size and low-quality panels.

-- USB-C power delivery for reduced cable clutter (power the laptop and send video feed to monitor from a single cable).
+- USB-C PD for reduced cable clutter (power laptop and send video feed via single cable).

-Daisy-chaining, as I re-discovered, is the ability to join multiple monitors and have them function as a single display.
-Might appeal to a rich European or an equities day-trader, but for poor folk, we can only just afford one display.
+Daisy-chaining is for joining multiple monitors and have them function as a single display.
+Useful for a day-trader, but regular folk use just one display.

 At that pixel resolution, the LLMs say you get,